Ali-Mikael/Application-hacking/h5-DynamicAnalysis.md

 $ (gdb) tui enable
 ```
 - TUI = Text User Interface
-- You can also skip this step by starting GDB with the `--tui` parameter
+- You can also skip this step by starting GDB with the `-tui` parameter

 On the prompt, we issue commands: